xceejay/docs.easyjitsi.com/easyjitsi/docs/jibri.md

 ---
-id: config
+id: jibri
-title: Configuration of Jitsi For Recording
+title: Configuration of Jibri For Recording
 ---

 We also need to configure Jitsi in order for it to find & allow Jibri to record conferences